0xPARC/0xparc-intro-book/easy/src/intro.typ

   which allows one member of a group to sign a message on behalf of the group.
 - _Confidential computing_.
 For example, consider
   #cite("https://en.wikipedia.org/wiki/Yao%27s_Millionaires%27_problem", "Yao's millionaire problem"),
-  where Alice and Bob wants to know which of them makes more money without learning anything more about each other's incomes.
+  where Alice and Bob want to know which of them makes more money without learning anything more about each other's incomes.
+With cryptography, Alice and Bob could use a two-party computation protocol designed specifically for this purpose.

 Classically, first-generation cryptography relied on coming up with a protocol for solving given problems or computing certain functions.